akshay619-dev/founder-multi-agents/README.md

 **Add new notification channels:**

 Follow the pattern of `send_to_telegram()` / `send_email()` — add a new function, wire it into the delivery agent thread.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License